GautamRaj-12/obsidian-git-sync/everyday-utils/Error Handling.md

 ## Error object in JS
 - `Error` objects are thrown automatically when runtime errors occur.
+- Automatic runtime errors that occur due to system failures or incorrect code execution
 - The following code gives an error automatically:
 ```js
 let person = null;